theneva/dissertation/src/interviews.md

 # Interviews

 I have conducted two interviews at FINN.no to help ensure that the comparison framework will be relevant to the business as well as academia.
+These interviews provided insights into how individual teams already practise Deployment Automation and the organistaion's experiences with various attempts; the factors FINN.no deems important when selecting a strategy; and both how and why they currently attempt to standardise on a uniform model for automated deployment.
+This section presents the findings from the interviews, and concludes with a set of requirements for a Deployment Automation strategy in FINN.no's microservice context.

 ## Team Reise